ThatGeoGuy/ENGO500/_posts/2014-04-05-prototype-development-hardware.markdown

 The second sensor that we are using is called a PIR Motion Sensor.
 This sensor is used to track customer movement throughout the store.
 When someone is standing in front of the sensor, it detects that person and sends the data.

-As mentioned [in]({{ site.baseurl }}/2014/04/04/working-with-photo-interrupter/), this sensor has three different connections.
-The connections being DC 12V, Alarm and Ground.
+This sensor has three different connections: The connections being DC 12V, Alarm and Ground.

 The diagram below was followed in order to connect this sensor to the Raspberry Pi.
 The red wire goes to 5V, the yellow wire goes to GPIO pin#18, and the black wire goes to ground.
 ![pir]({{ site.baseurl }}/images/sensors/pir.png)